sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * Maximize Accuracy.
 * Minimize quantum classifier size, in terms of quantum gates, layers and number of qubits, thus, reducing the expressibility of the circuits.
 * Generate an automatic and optimized data encoding in the quantum feature maps.
-* Optimization of the circuit structure, gates types and its parameters *θ*.
+* Optimization of the circuit structure, gate types and its parameters *θ*.
-* Find robutness classifiers with a high generalization power.
+* Find robustness classifiers with a high generalization power.
 * Search of quantum-inspired solutions.
 * Provide interpretability to the predicted results.